codescribblr/budget-app/docs/STANDALONE_CATEGORIES_PAGE_PLAN.md

 ### 6. Enhanced Category Information Display

-**Purpose**: Show more details about each category to help users understand their budget
+**Purpose**: Show more details about each category to help users understand their budget, while avoiding heavy overlap with the existing Category Reports experience.

 **Information Displayed**: